PolyMathOrg/PolyMath/README.md

         load
 ```

-To add MaterialDesignLite Seaside to your baseline just add this:
+To add PolyMath to your baseline just add this:

 ```Smalltalk
     spec